When To Get Your Marriage License In Minnesota

 Characteristics Values

-Cost of license $115
+Cost of marriage license $115

-Age requirement 18 years
+Minimum age 18 years

 shunbridal

-Marriage license valid for 6 months
+The marriage license is valid for six months

 shunbridal

-You can apply for a reduced fee by presenting valid identification and both parties must be present to apply for a marriage license.
-If one party cannot be present, they must provide a notarized Supplemental Marriage License Application (PDF) and a completed, notarized Marriage License Application.
+When applying for a marriage license in Minnesota, both parties must be present.
+This is a crucial requirement for the application process.
+If, for any reason, one party cannot be present, they must provide a notarized Supplemental Marriage License Application and a completed, notarized Marriage License Application.
+This ensures that both individuals are legally and consciously involved in the process of obtaining a marriage license.

 shunbridal